A note on homologically smooth connected cochain DG algebras: dg free class of semi-free DG modules

-Note that $\mathrm{cl}_AM$ may be $+\infty$.
-We call this invariant `cone length' because semi-free DG $A$-modules can be constructed by iterative cone constructions from DG free $A$-modules (see Lemma \ref{semicone}) and any DG $A$-module admits semi-free resolutions.
-Cone length of a DG $A$-module plays a similar role in DG homological algebra as projective dimension of a module over a ring does in classic homological ring theory.
+\begin{defn}\cite{MW3}{\rm Let $M$ be a DG $A$-module.
+The cone length of $M$ is defined to be the number } \end{defn} Cone length of a DG $A$-module plays a similar role in DG homological algebra as projective dimension of a module over a ring does in classic homological ring theory (cf. \cite{MW3}). \begin{rem} Note that $\mathrm{cl}_AM$ may be $+\infty$.
+We call this invariant `cone length' because semi-free DG $A$-modules can be constructed by iterative cone constructions from DG free $A$-modules (see \cite[Lemma 4.1]{MW3}) and any DG $A$-module admits a semi-free resolution.
+For any compact DG $A$-module $M$, it admits a minimal semi-free resolution $F_M$, which has a finite semi-basis.
+We have $\mathrm{\,DGfree\,\,class}_AF_M<\infty$ and then $\mathrm{cl}_AM<\infty$. \end{rem}

+By \cite[Proposition 2.4]{MW1}, any object $M\in \mathrm{D_{fg}}(A)$ admits a minimal semi-free resolution $F_M$.
+A natural question is whether $\mathrm{cl}_AM=\mathrm{DGfree.class}_AF_M$.
+One will see that this question is closely related to Question \ref{mainquest} from the proof of Theorem \ref{koszulcomp}.
+Actually, if then one has $\mathrm{D_{fg}}(A)=\mathrm{D}^c(A)$, when $A$ is a homologically smooth connected cochain DG algebra and $H(A)$ is Noetherian.
+By \cite[Proposition 3.6]{MW3}, we have $\mathrm{cl}_AM=\mathrm{DGfree.class}_AF_M$ when $M$ admits a minimal Eilenberg-Moore resolution.
+However, we are unable to prove this in general.
+In spite of this, we do make some progress concerning Question \ref{mainquest} by Theorem A and Theorem B. In order to prove these two theorems, we need to make the following preparations.

-\begin{thm} Let $M$ be a DG $A$-module such that $H(M)$ is bounded below.
-Then there exists a minimal semi-free resolution $F_M$ of $M$ such that \end{thm}
+\begin{lem}\cite[\S 12, Theorem 3.2]{AFH} Let $F$ be a semi-free DG $A$-module such that $H(F)$ is bounded below.
+Then there is a minimal semi-free resolution $G$ of $F$ and a homotopically trivial DG $A$-module $Q$ such that $F \cong G\oplus Q$ as a DG $A$-module. \end{lem}